 The Weight of Big Decisions

-The theory about big decisions is that they require a tremendous amount of thought, and that investing in all this thought results in better decisions.
+The theory about big decisions is that they require a tremendous amount of thought, and that investing in all these thought results in better decisions.
 There are many classes of decisions where there is a right move.
-Where deliberate planning around complex issues involving different people with varied goals is essential to making a correct decision.
+Deliberate planning around complex issues involving different people with varied goals is essential to making a correct decision.

 Your unwritten book is not one of these decisions.
 Stop debating it.